zayn7705/leetcode/README.md

 ## 🤝 Contributions

-Not accepting contributions — this is a personal repo for now.
-But feel free to check out the code and reach out if you have questions or suggestions!
+Not accepting contributions, but feel free to check out the code and reach out if you have questions or suggestions!

 ## 📄 License